MislavJaksic/Knowledge-Repository/ProgrammingLanguages/Java/Testing/README.md

 ## Unit testing

-Java program can be tested using one of the JUnit frameworks.
+Java program can be tested using a framework.

 ### Manual testing